 On Linux, NETMAP is not included by default.
 It can be pulled from github.
 Follow the instructions on installation included in the NETMAP repository.

 When NETMAP is installed, add --enable-netmap to the configure line.
-If the includes are not added to a standard location, the location can be specified on the Suricata configure commandline.
+If the includes are not added to a standard location, the location can be specified when configuring Suricata.